rtiangha/SiEd/README.md

 The final stable version released publically was 0.9.11 released on March 5, 2005 and the final beta version was 0.10-beta3 released on April 27, 2005.

 When this project was posted to GitHub in 2016, the original release versions were slightly updated in order to compile using Palm SDKs released after 2005 (done mainly through the addition of a few more library headers in `editor.cc`), but were otherwised untouched.
 There are some build instructions and development environment requirements below.
-The original unmodified sources for the 0.9.11 and 0.10-beta3 releases as they were published back in 2005 are included as attachments in their respective release posts here on GitHub.
+The original unmodified sources for the 0.9.11 and 0.10-beta3 releases as they were published back in 2005 are included as attachments in their respective release posts here on GitHub for posterity.

-There is a also fork of SiEd optimized for the widescreen display of the AlphaSmart Dana called _SiEd-Dana_ based off of the 0.10-beta3 release which can be found [here](https://github.com/rtiangha/SiEd-Dana).
+There is a also fork of SiEd optimized for the widescreen display of the AlphaSmart Dana called **SiEd-Dana** based off of the 0.10-beta3 release which can be found [here](https://github.com/rtiangha/SiEd-Dana).

 ## What Is It?
 SiEd is a free simple text editor for Palm OS® based handhelds.
 Its purpose is to provide an easy way to create and edit large text documents on Palm OS devices, without the limitations of the built-in Memopad program.
 It's designed mainly for use with an external keyboard of some sort, although of course works fine without.
 The program is distributed under the GPL.